dietmar-schoder/dietmar-schoder/README.md

-- 👋 I’m @dietmar-schoder
+- 👋 I’m Schoder Factory Ltd
 - 👀 I’m the founder of fuehrr.com
-- 🌱 I’m a software architect and digital artist
+- 🌱 I’m a software company in London
 - 💞️ I’m looking to collaborate on all sorts of software architecture
-- 📫 get in touch: dietmar@schoder.uk
+- 📫 get in touch: office@schoder.uk

 <!---
 dietmar-schoder/dietmar-schoder is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.